 Manager of Digital Engagement, George Eastman Museum, May 2016 – Present

-- Collects and uses quantitative and qualitative data and analytics to inform strategy and decision-making
+- Collect, assess, and analyze quantitative and qualitative data to inform strategy

-- Trains staff in digital literacy and related skills, and serves as key contact for all digital related questions
+- Trains staff in digital literacy and related skills

 Project Director, Transforming Audience Engagement & Reach through Digital Programs, George Eastman Museum, July – December 2020